 If you opt for heat you don’t leave it on for extended periods and you don’t let it get too hot.
 It’s best to only apply heat or cold for a maximum of 15 minutes at a time.

-#4 – Stretch the buttock on BOTH sides
+#4 – Stretch the buttock on JUST THE NON-PAINFUL side

-Hold the stretch below for 30-seconds, then swap sides.
-Repeat 4-5 times on each side each morning.
+Hold the stretch below for 30-seconds, on the non-painful side only.
+Repeat 4-5 times on that side each morning.

 #5 – Try the anti-inflammatory diet!